CtrlK

 Conciseness

-The skill is fairly comprehensive but has some redundancy — pitfalls are repeated in both per-workflow sections and a consolidated 'Known Pitfalls' section.
-The quick reference table duplicates information already covered in workflows.
-However, it mostly avoids explaining concepts Claude already knows and stays focused on tool-specific details.
+The skill is fairly well-organized but includes some redundancy—pitfalls are listed per-workflow AND again in a consolidated 'Known Pitfalls' section with significant overlap.
+The quick reference table duplicates information already covered in the workflows.
+Some trimming would improve token efficiency, though it avoids explaining basic concepts Claude already knows.

 2 / 3